Rajaikumar-iOSDev/Simple-POP-Example/README.md

 # Simple-POP-Example

-This is an expample for the usage of Protocol oriented programming in iOS-Swift.
+This is an expample for the usage of protocol oriented programming in iOS-Swift.